TeskaLabs/asab/docs/reference/logging/reference.md

 ## Logging to console

-ASAB application will log to the console only if it detects that it is running on the terminal (using [`os.isatty()`](https://www.w3schools.com/python/ref_os_isatty.asp) function) or if the environment variable `ASABFORCECONSOLE` is set to `1`.
+The ASAB application will log to the console only if it detects that it is running on the terminal (using [`os.isatty()`](https://www.w3schools.com/python/ref_os_isatty.asp) function) or if the environment variable `ASABFORCECONSOLE` is set to `1`.
 This is useful setup for eg. PyCharm.